Joy Bryant: Modeling

 While enrolled as a student at Yale, Bryant was discovered by a modeling scout from Next Model Management and was selected to appear in Seventeen magazine's "Back to School" issue soon after.
 She began working as a fashion model in Paris.
 She appeared in advertisements for Gap, Victoria's Secret, Ralph Lauren, Tommy Hilfiger and Rocawear.
 In 2006, Bryant signed a multi-year contract with CoverGirl.
 She has walked the runway for Tommy Hilfiger and Givenchy.
 Bryant hosted BET's 2009 Rip the Runway fashion show with Derek Luke.

 She has graced the cover of numerous magazines, including Teen Vogue, Complex, Lonny, Domino and Rolling Out.
-She has appeared in pictorials for InStyle, Paper, Vanity Fair, Vibe, Playboy, Stuff and Celebrity Skin.
+She has appeared in pictorials for InStyle, Harper's Bazaar, Paper, Vanity Fair, Vibe, Playboy, Stuff and Celebrity Skin.